sumsted/alexa_pyssml/readme.md

 # Alexa PySSML

-This is a sample Alexa skill that uses the PySSML project.
+This is a sample Alexa skill that uses the PySSML project https://github.com/sumsted/pyssml.

+PySSML is inspired and based on https://github.com/mandnyc/ssml-builder.

 ## Usage